airalab/robonomics-wiki/docs/zigbee-devices.md

 <robo-wiki-picture src="home-assistant/device_connected.jpg" />

 Now you should see this sensor in your Home Assistant WebUI.
 Go to `Settings` -> `Devices & Services` -> `Devices`.
-In mqtt integration.
+And open the mqtt integration.

 After adding all the sensors, you can close web-interface of Zigbee2MQTT.